nfredrik/mickarucken/README.md

 | Connect to a LoRa network. source code copied, se below | lora.py |
 | Credentials for WIFI and DataCake | datacake_keys.py, keys |

-Source code for WIFI and LoRa has been copied from https://github.com/iot-lnu/pico-w and refactored
+Source code for WIFI and LoRa has been copied from [^1]  [github.com/iot-lnu/pico-w](https://github.com/iot-lnu/pico-w) and refactored to some extent.

-file structure
+The project have the following file structure:

 ````commandline=
 .
 ├── LICENSE